-- □ Call your insurance company and ask these questions: - Do you have a case manager or social worker assigned to me? - Do I have benefits or coverage for a physical therapy visit at home? - Do I have benefits or coverage for nursing visits at home, if needed? - Do I have bedside commode or walker coverage? - ☐ Try to quit smoking to reduce your risk of infections and postoperative complications. - □ Obtain medical clearance.
+Call your insurance company and ask these questions:

+- Do you have a case manager or social worker assigned to me? - Do I have benefits or coverage for a physical therapy visit at home? - Do I have benefits or coverage for nursing visits at home, if needed? - Do I have bedside commode or walker coverage? - Please work on quitting smoking to reduce your risk for infections and post-operative complications.

+□ Obtain medical clearance.

-You can either obtain this clearance from your primary care provider or make an appointment with Pre-Operative Care Clinic (PCC) at 703.504.7780.
+You can either obtain this clearance from your primary care provider or make an appointment with the Pre-Operative Care Clinic (PCC) at 703.504.7780.
 Complete any tests (X-ray, CT scan, MRI, blood test, EKG, stress test) ordered by your doctors.
 This clearance has to occur within 30 days of your scheduled surgery.
 Have your doctor fax all results to your surgeon's office as soon as possible, so your surgeon can review the results before surgery.